Farm Partnerships | Their importance & how to avoid disputes Skip to content

 Focusing here on family farms, it is important to have a short but flexible agreement in place to reflect the long-term interests of the farming family and document how the business is to be passed on through the generations.
 It is highly likely that the document will be formalising an existing informal partnership.

 Using a partnership structure to run a business is quite outdated and is generally only seen in professional practices or farms.
-But wherever two or more people carry on business together with a view to making a profit, they will be operating in partnership, if there is no other legal structure put in place, and without a written agreement, their relationship will be governed by the Partnership Act 1890!
+But wherever two or more people carry on business together with a view to making a profit, they will be operating in partnership if there is no other legal structure put in place, and without a written agreement their relationship will be governed by the Partnership Act 1890.

+Disputes can arise when farmers either fail to obtain any advice, fail to get good advice, or fail to get their advisers to work together.
 Ideally, the solicitor should work in tandem with the farm’s accountant and land agent to make sure that issues of land, taxation, accounts and succession planning are all dealt with properly.
+That joined-up approach matters more than ever under the new tax regime, where the way land is held within the partnership can affect the relief available.

 Potential farm partnership issues to be considered